Lewismwaz/Website-to-Apk-Android-Studio/README.md

+# CONVERT ANY WEBSITE INTO A NATIVE ANDROID APK

 - Convert any website into a native Android APK using Android Studio and WebView.
 Includes file uploads, downloads, camera & microphone permissions, printing support, and a clean native app interface.
 - This project is ideal for developers who want to quickly transform a website into a professional mobile application using **Android Studio and Java**.